phip1611/tar-no-std/README.md

 ```

 ## Alloc Feature
-This crate allows the additional Cargo build time feature `alloc`.
-When this is used, the crate
+This crate allows the usage of the additional Cargo build time feature `alloc`.
+When this is used,
-also provides the type `TarArchive`, which owns the data on the heap.
+the crate also provides the type `TarArchive`, which owns the data on the heap.

 ## Compression (`tar.gz`)
 If your tar file is compressed, e.g. by `.tar.gz`/`gzip`, you need to uncompress the bytes first